liyanxd999/eXo-notify/README.md

 - 📐 Adjusted the notifications for better visibility on larger screens.
 - 🖋️ Modified fonts to improve legibility on high-resolution displays.
 - 🎨 Redesigned notifications now come with smooth animations.
-- 🌅 Included 30+ gradients from which you can choose to change the main theme.

 ## 📦 Installation